oliviafpersonal/sei-project-three/README.md

                    </div>
 ```

-To prevent the bars from breaking we first check to see if the number is a string, indicating it has not been rated yet, if so we display the string if not we display the integer fixed to one decimal place.
+To prevent the bars from breaking the ternary statement checkedto see if the number is a string, indicating it has not been rated yet, if so it then displayed the string, if not it displayed the integer fixed to one decimal place.

 ##### Comments

-Next we map through the comments array and display each comment made with the owner name, image and timestamp.
-To convert the timestamp from the Unix Timestamp coming from the backend, to a string, we created a helper function that converts it into a readable date format, then finds which month it is and then selects the corresponding string from the array and then string interpolates the year on to the end from newDate.
+Next we map through the comments array and displayed each comment made with the owner name, image and timestamp.
+To convert the timestamp from the Unix Timestamp coming from the backend, in to a string, we created a helper function that converts it into a readable date format, then finds which month it is in and then selects the corresponding string from the array and then string interpolates the year on to the end from newDate.

 ```Javascript
     <div className="review-date">{convertTimestamp(createdAt)}</div>